gre/gre/plots/examples/164/README.md

   - perlin
 ---

+**Every NFT sold allows acquiring a plotted frame. (code in the unlockable content)**

+<nft-card contractAddress="0x495f947276749ce646f68ac8c248420045cb7b5e" tokenId="47428341271170390733253974222101382154768714392453356712130950043610789183496"> </nft-card> <script src="https://unpkg.com/embeddable-nfts/dist/nft-card.min.js"></script>

 <video loop autoplay controls src="/images/plots/164-showcase.mp4" width="100%"></video>

-My 7th [plotloop](/plots/tags/plotloop) is a very special one as it's inspired from the mother of all of my plot loops: [plot#108](/plots/108) which wasn't supposed to be animated but was a way to visualize randomness and chose one frame!
+My 7th [plotloop](/plots/tags/plotloop) is a very special one, inspired from the mother of all of my plot loops: [plot#108](/plots/108) which wasn't planned to be animated but a way to visualize randomness and chose one frame!
+This is still what gave me the idea to do these plot loops.

-The concept of Plot Loop, as described in https://greweb.me/2021/05/plot-loops article, is an hybrid concept between a digital video art and physical plot that produces topology of the same art.
+> The concept of Plot Loop, as described in https://greweb.me/2021/05/plot-loops article, is an hybrid concept between a digital video art and physical plot that produces topology of the same art.

 The main digital art is a 1920p video loop of 8 frames available as NFT on Opensea.io sold by [@achetezdelart](https://twitter.com/achetezdelart) famous Paris' art gallery.
 I am so thrilled to work for the first time with an art gallery and looking forward to do more collaboration in the future!
 The physical art is the 8 frames, plotted with 3 fountain pens on Bristol A4 paper (250g), and offered when buying the NFT.

-**Every NFT sold allows acquiring a plotted frame. (code in the unlockable content)**

-<nft-card contractAddress="0x495f947276749ce646f68ac8c248420045cb7b5e" tokenId="47428341271170390733253974222101382154768714392453356712130950043610789183496"> </nft-card> <script src="https://unpkg.com/embeddable-nfts/dist/nft-card.min.js"></script>

 ## 24+ hours of near non-stop plotting!